RichieHakim/face-rhythm/README.md

 ```
 conda install cudatoolkit=10.2
 ```
 5. Go ahead and create a "project directory" where you'd like your intermediate files, videos, and config files saved.
 Ideally outside of this repo so you don't have to worry about it when pushing and pulling.
+Again, given that your ipynb will change a lot (get populated with plots and new parameters, it's good to copy this out of the repo while you're doing analysis.
 ```
 cd ..
 mkdir face_rhythm_runs